Resource Circulation and Pollution Prevention

 We are installing collection facilities, implementing measures including improving facilities to prevent evaporation from openings in manufacturing facilities, and systematically reducing emissions of butadiene and acrylonitrile, which are among the substances requiring priority action under the Japan’s Air Pollution Control Act.

-Initiatives to prevent air and water pollution
+Initiatives to prevent air pollution

 Our emissions of NOx and SOx, which are air pollutants, occur during the combustion of fuels such as BC heavy oil.